oracle-quickstart/oci-micronaut/src/user/README.md

 ./gradlew dockerPushNative
 ```

-The Docker image names to push can be altered by editing the following lines in [build.gradle](./build.gradle#L84-L90):
+The Docker image names to push to can be altered by editing the following lines in [build.gradle](./build.gradle#L84-L90):

 ```groovy
 dockerBuild {